Iron Maiden: Image and legacy

 Iron Maiden have received numerous nominations, honours and awards including Grammy Awards and equivalents awards in many countries, Brit Awards, Ivor Novello Awards, and Juno Awards.
 They have ranked highly in many polls of the greatest metal artists of all time.
 In 2012 The Number of the Beast was voted as Best British Album Ever by the British public as part of Elizabeth II's Diamond Jubilee celebrations.
-Iron Maiden have an exhibit at the Rock and Roll Hall of Fame, and Rock in Rio Wall of Fame.
+In 2016, the staff of Loudwire named them the second-best metal band of all time.

 Iron Maiden were inducted into Hollywood RockWalk, BPI Hall of Fame and Kerrang!
-Hall of Fame.
+Hall of Fame in 2005.
 Band's mascot Eddie the Head is a part of the British Music Experience permanent exhibition.
 In April 2021, the band's former members (Paul Di'Anno, Blaze Bayley, and illustrator Derek Riggs) were inducted into the Metal Hall of Fame.
-They have twice been nominated for the Rock and Roll Hall of Fame.
+In 2016 Iron Maiden were given the titles of Honorary Visitors of the Country Award in El Salvador, and in 2019 they were honored as Visitors Of The Nation and Chamber of Deputies of Argentina, the first time the honor was given to an international artist.
 In January 2023 Iron Maiden were honoured by Royal Mail with dedicated postal stamps and cards.
 The band were honoured with an official Royal Mint coin commemorating their 50th anniversary in July 2025, joining The Royal Mint's Music Legends series.
+In June 2026, the band's manager, Rod Smallwood, received the "Order of the British Empire" (OBE).
+This recognition completed the band's 50th Anniversary celebrations.

+Iron Maiden received three nominations for the Rock and Roll Hall of Fame in the 2020s: the first in early 2021, the second in February 2023, and the third in May 2026.
+The band was inducted on 13 April 2026, but will not attend the ceremony due to scheduling conflicts.
+All current recording members of the band will be inducted along with four former members including vocalists Paul Di'Anno, Blaze Bayley, drummer Clive Burr and guitarist Dennis Stratton.
+According to data published in the magazine Pollstar in 2025, Iron Maiden concerts had generated more than $1 billion in revenue since 1982.
+Iron Maiden was also the fifth-highest earning artist based on concert ticket sales between November 2024 and October 2025, with a revenue of $128 million and 1.32 million net ticket sales over 41 concerts.

 Iron Maiden have sold over 130 million copies of their albums worldwide, despite little radio or television support.
 According to many sources all audio-visual catalogue of the band have sold in over 200 million copies worldwide, including regular albums, singles, compilations, and videos.
 Their third studio album, The Number of the Beast, is among the most popular heavy metal albums of all time and the most commercially successful release of the band, having sold almost 20 million copies worldwide.
 As of 2022 their releases have been certified silver, gold and platinum around 600 times worldwide.